Orthanes

 In ancient Greek religion and mythology, Orthanes or Orthannes (Ορθάν(ν)ης) is a minor fertility and phallic god worshipped in Athens and the island of Imbros in the Aegean Sea.
 Little is known about Orthanes, his mythology and cult.
-Orthanes was seen as an ithyphallic god in the likes of Priapus, the fertility god with the enlarged genitalia.
+Orthanes was seen as an ithyphallic god in the likes of Priapus, the fertility god with enlarged genitalia.
 His imagery was used on coins from Imbros.

-Mythology
+Description

 Very little information survives on Orthanes' role in ancient Greek legends and mythology.
 Patriarch Photius I of Constantinople writes that Orthanes was the son of Hermes and a nymph.
 The Hellenistic poet Lycophron likens the lovestruck Paris to Orthanes, and Byzantine scholar John Tzetzes in his commentary on Lycophron describes Orthanes as a "Priapus-like daemon around Aphrodite."
 Along with Conisalus and Tychaon, he was one of the lesser phallic gods who were absorbed into Priapus, although older than him.

 Cult

 Attica

 Although Orthanes is attested in Attic authors, his worship seems to have been insignificant.
 Strabo wrote that Orthanes was an Athenian god like Conisalus and Tychaon, and that he resembled the phallic Priapus.
 He was probably honoured only in unofficial thiasoi.
 In the fragmentary old comedy Phaon by comic playwright Plato, the titular character (who is using his god-given attractive sexual power over women) says that three pecks of bulbs (perhaps onions) are to be sacrificed to Orthanes.
 The poet Eubulus also wrote a lost play Orthanes, of which one of the few surviving fragments apparently describes the preparations of a celebration and feast in honour of Orthanes.